What Is Wireless Charging?

-Wireless charging allows you to transfer power from your power outlet to your device or multiple devices without the need for a cable.
+Wireless charging allows you to transfer your power outlet to your device or multiple devices without the need for a cable.

 Since the Galaxy S6, Samsung has supported wireless charging.
 Huawei has introduced it with the Mate20 Pro mobile device.